 The commissioners present also heard a detailed explanation of how unjust fiscal policies in the Americas violate human rights obligations and principles as set out in international and regional treaties.
 IACHR Executive Secretary Emilio Álvarez Icaza, who was in attendance for the hearing, echoed the calls of the civil society organizations present when he said “the relationship between fiscal policy and human rights remains on the margins, and it is important to bring it to the center of the discussion, as it is in budgets that states’ priorities are to be found”.

-This landmark initiative built on the advances made earlier this year when CESR and our tax justice allies convened the first international strategy meeting on Advancing Tax Justice through Human Rights in Lima, Peru.
+This landmark initiative built on the advances made earlier this year when CESR and our tax justice allies convened the first international strategy meeting on Advancing Tax Justice through Human Rights in Lima, Peru in April, 2015.
 CESR is now collaborating with national allies including the Grupo Nacional de Presupuesto Público in Peru on an applied research and advocacy project to highlight the role of the country’s fiscal policy regime in perpetuating socio-economic inequality and stark disparities in human rights enjoyment.
 In parallel, we are also working with Oxfam Latin America’s Even It Up campaign and local organizations in the Dominican Republic, where violations of the right to housing are being fuelled by inequitable and regressive fiscal policies.
 Beyond the Americas, CESR has been using international human rights mechanisms to challenge fiscal injustice in transitional contexts such as Egypt, and in other countries where austerity measures have led to rising inequality and a severe deterioration in economic and social rights, such as Spain.